hack4impact-upenn/ios-base/README.md

 ##### Update Xcode

 Make sure you are updated to Xcode 8 or above, which comes with Swift 3.0 or above.
-If you do not have this updated version of Xcode, you can install it on the App Store.
-If you are not running osX Sierra, you may have to upgrade your operating system before the App Store will allow you to upgrade Xcode.
+If you do not have this version of Xcode, you can install it on the App Store.
+If you are not running OSX Sierra, you may have to update your operating system before the App Store will allow you to update Xcode.

 ##### Clone the repo